Clastic/Clastic/README.md

 Clastic can be used as a backend for any type of application, from personal blog to high traffic mobile app api.

+For more information and a demo check out [http://clastic.nousefreak.be/](http://clastic.nousefreak.be/).

 Installation
 ------------

 The best way to install Clastic is to download the Standard Edition.

-Detailed information available at [http://clastic.nousefreak.be/](http://clastic.nousefreak.be/).
+Detailed information available at [http://clastic.readthedocs.org/en/latest/installation/](http://clastic.readthedocs.org/en/latest/installation/).

 Contributing
 ------------